 1. Eliminates time theft

-This is the most significant benefit of using a biometric attendance system in your company.
+This is the most significant benefit of using a biometric staff attendance management system in your company.
 Time theft is a common problem that costs companies a lot of money as they have to pay for the hour’s workers are not working.
 Even if you have an upstanding and honorable workforce, there can be times when some workers are involved in time theft.

 To discourage such behavior, biometric attendance systems are good options.
 However, if you are planning to upgrade to an attendance system it is better to invest in software solutions such as Truein.